lubuntu-team/manual/source/2/2.5/2.5.3/vlc.rst

 To cancel your changes in this window and close it press the :guilabel:`Cancel` button.
 To Reset your preferences to press the :guilabel:`Reset Preferences` button.
 To Save your preferences and close the window press the :guilabel:`Save` button.

 To manage your audio settings use the :guilabel:`Audio tab`.
 To disable audio entirely uncheck the :guilabel:`Enable audio` checkbox.
 To change the output of audio type change the :guilabel:`Output module` menu.
 To add a visualization of Audio change the :guilabel:`Visualization` menu.
 To change replay gain mode change the :guilabel:`Replay gain mode` menu.
 To allow playing audio at different speeds without changing the pitch is to check the :guilabel:`Enable Time-stretching audio` checkbox.
+To submit what tracks you play to Last.fm check the :guilabel:`Submit played tracks stats to Last.fm`  checkbox and then put in your username in the :guilabel:`Username` field and your password in the :guilabel:`Password` field.

 .. image:: vlc-audio-pref.png